 Top the second layer of pudding with a dollop of whipped topping, a single strawberry and chocolate shavings.

 Fresh or frozen, CA strawberries are a versatile fruit that can help you keep your healthy-eating resolutions in check.
 Available year-round and delicious in both sweet and savory dishes, strawberries offer a nutritional boost to any meal of the day.
+Look through for a healthy recipe roundup to keep you on top of your nutritional kick!

 For the New Year, we’ve enlisted four of our RD ambassadors − Regan Jones, Jenna Braddock, Robin Plotkin, and Caroline Kaufman − to create a roundup of #FreshorFrozen CA strawberry healthy recipe hacks that are perfect for the whole family, from breakfast to dessert.